 Tolosa Hunt Syndrome

-NORD is very grateful to Roman Shinder, MD, Assistant Professor of Ophthalmology, Ophthalmic Plastic & Reconstructive Surgery, SUNY Downstate Medical Center; Director Oculoplastics, Kings County Hospital Center and Renelle Pointdujour, MD, Department of Ophthalmology, SUNY Downstate Medical Center, for assistance in the preparation of this report.
+NORD gratefully acknowledges Roman Shinder, MD FACS, Associate Professor of Ophthalmology, Director of Oculoplastics, SUNY Downstate Medical Center; and Renelle Pointdujour, MD, Department of Ophthalmology, SUNY Downstate Medical Center, for assistance in the preparation of this report.

 Synonyms of Tolosa Hunt Syndrome